Presbyopia Garmin Watch Face app

 Eldes: | Design and Development |

-- only 10% of pixels can be lit
+- Only 10% of pixels can be lit.

 Settings

-- Color scheme: defines the colors that will be used in the time and in the top and bottom fields.
+- Color scheme: Define the colors used for the time and the top and bottom fields.

 Download